Breathing Easy: Do Sea Snakes Breathe Air?

 Unlike sharks, sea snakes do not have gills that allow them to extract oxygen from the water.
 Meaning that sea snakes need to surface to breathe air in order to stay underwater.

-Sea snakes are among the most completely aquatic animals that breathe air, so it may seem strange that they need to breathe as they spend most of their lives at sea (as the name suggests!)
+Sea snakes are among the most completely aquatic animals that breathe air, so it may seem strange that they need to breathe as they spend most of their lives in the ocean.

 With a single breath of air, they are able to dive up to depths of 800 feet, which is deeper than human scuba divers can go.